 How to break free from addiction for good?
 The only way to break any addiction is to relinquish power.
 As long as I believe that I am in control, it’s a hopeless business.

 There is a solution…We saw that it really worked in others, and we had come to believe in the hopelessness and futility of life as we had been living it… We have found much of heaven, and we have been rocketed into a fourth dimension of existence of which we had not even dreamed.AA’s Big Book, page 25.

 What is this “fourth dimension” mentioned in AA Big Book?

 The fourth dimension is a state of mind in which I believe that there is a Power greater than myself.
-For a control freak to accept that there’s a Power greater than me is like jumping out of the plane without a parachute.
+For a control freak to accept that there’s a Power greater than me is like jumping out of a plane without a parachute.